XuZuoLizzie/preprint-classification/README.md

 If you would like to run this pipeline using your own datasets.
 Please convert your data into a TSV file.
 Please refer to the sample dataset `preprints.tsv` in `data/` directory.

-The script `download_preprints.py` allows you to download preprints metadata and abstracts from MedRxiv API.
+The script `download_preprints.py` allows you to download preprints metadata and abstracts from MedRxiv API using a list of DOIs.
+A sample of downloaded data is provided in `data/preprints_by_dois.tsv`.